haoxins/haoxins.github.io/articles/notes-data-engine.md

 Release Highlights

 The community has added support for efficient batch execution in the DataStream API.

+The default stream time characteristic has been changed to EventTime.

 Kubernetes-based High Availability (HA) was implemented as an alternative to ZooKeeper for highly available production setups.
 ```